ankitaggarwal011/MNIST-Sequence/README.md

 The python modules needed in order to use this library.
 ```
 Pillow: 3.3.1
-Numpy: 1.13.3 + mkl
+numpy: 1.13.3 + mkl
+bcolz: 1.1.2
 ```
-Note: Numpy can be installed on a Windows machines using binaries provided over [here](http://www.lfd.uci.edu/%7Egohlke/pythonlibs).
+Note: numpy and bcolz can be installed on a Windows machines using binaries provided over [here](http://www.lfd.uci.edu/%7Egohlke/pythonlibs).

 ## Tests